 Buying a Used Fender Princeton Chorus

 As with any older guitar amplifier, finding a used Princeton Chorus that hasn't been beaten up over the years may be a challenge.
 The price at the time of original purchase was around AUD $1500 (RRP).

 It's not unusual to see the Fender Princeton Chorus, in good condition, listed for between AUD $300 - $500.
 They are, not surprisingly, more common and appropriately cheaper in the USA at around USD $200 - $300.

 The JC120 can spit out a real and totally clean 120W RMS (60W per channel), about 3 times what the Princeton Chorus is capable of.
-There is no meaningful comparison or competition between the two amps other than they both have stereo chorus.
+There is no meaningful comparison or competition between the two amps other than to say that they both have stereo chorus.

 Another example from the same advert is a photo of the rear panel showing the input power, being 120 V @ 60Hz, followed on the next line by just 125W.
-Quite obviously trying to suggest (to those who don't know) that this is the amps output power.
+Quite obviously trying to suggest (to those who don't know that this refers to power consumption) that this is the amps output power.
 Again, no. The Princeton Chorus' max output is a very dirty 52W RMS (@ 5% THD).
 Running reasonably clean it can only manage 40W Total.

 GEAR RELATED ARTICLES

 Acoustic 450 - 170W Guitar / Bass Amp Head